uBizzy/koseven/system/guide/ko7/requests.md

 # Requests

-KO7 includes a flexible HMVC request system.
+Koseven includes a flexible HMVC request system.
 It supports out of the box support for internal requests and external requests.

 HMVC stands for `Hierarchical Model View Controller` and basically means requests can each have MVC triads called from inside each other.

-The Request object in KO7 is HTTP/1.1 compliant.
+The Request object in Koseven is HTTP/1.1 compliant.

 ## Creating Requests